Rustic Roots rotates a display of various art from some amazing local people!

 John Brickels | Stoneware Clay Sculpture

 Vermont Artist John Brickels has been creating stoneware clay sculptures for over 35 years.
 His ceramic art ranges from architecturally themed sculptures to machines, life size robots and vintage pedal car bodies retrofitted with ceramic mechanicals.
-Mr. Brickels lives in Essex Junction Vermont with his artist wife, Wendy James.
+Mr. Brickels now lives in Lowell, Massachusettes with his artist wife, Wendy James.

 Ginny Joyner | Watercolors